Esturban/eval/content/insights/importance-of-link-structure.md

 importance of pages on a website.** A search engine might use links as a way to crawl and categorize the content on a website.
 When a search engine crawls a website, it follows the links on a page to discover new content and determine how it's related to the rest of the site.
-For more information, please see our post about [how search engines categorize content when indexing](/insights/search-engine-categorization)

 Having a clear and intuitive link structure, where links are organized in a logical way, can help search engines understand the relationship between different pages on a website.